sheepzh/reciper/README.md

-# SOR - Schema of Recipe

-A universal Schema for cooking recipes.

-## Overview
+# Reciper

-SOR is an open-standard schema for describing cooking recipes in a structured, machine-readable format.
+Reciper is an open-standard schema for describing cooking recipes in a structured, machine-readable format.

 ## Features